Get Involved

 Beach Clean Up, Volunteers Needed

-September TBD @ 9 am at Westpoint Marina, 105 E. Manitou Rd. in Greece.
+September 20, 2025 @ 9 am.
 We will meet in the public parking loop before the Marina.

-Join GVAS for the Annual International Coastal Cleanup in September, GVAS has picked up over a ton of trash at and around Braddock Bay over the years and we need your help this year to keep the bay clean.
+Join GVAS at Braddock Bay for the annual International Coastal Cleanup on Sept.
+20 at 9:00 am at Westpoint Marina, 105 E. Manitou Rd. in Greece.
+We will meet in the public parking loop before the Marina.
+GVAS has picked up over a ton of trash at Braddock Bay over the years and we need your help this year to keep the bay clean.
 Trash entangles wildlife and plastic bags cover the bottom of the bay, preventing plants from growing.
 We have now learned that plastic trash that enters the lake can be ground down into small plastic pieces called micro plastics.
 Micro plastics get into the food chain from the bottom then into the fish and into people who eat them.
 Help us stop this process.
-Thank you to the event sponsor, the Helen and Ritter Shumway Foundation So join us.
-We will provide trash bags and data sheets.
-Please bring work gloves.
+Thank you to the event sponsor, the Helen and Ritter Shumway Foundation.
+GVAS will have gloves and trash bags available.
+Register by Thursday, September 18.
+Please contact June Summers at summers@frontiernet.net or call (585) 335-1824 for questions or concerns.
 A great community support event for groups.

 Board Members We’re currently recruiting new active board members.